zackarno/boring_but_important_notes/README.md

  - `clip < ~/.ssh/windows-carter.pub`
  - go to github -> settings -> ssh key -> paste
- -  `ssh -T git@github.com` (should say successful)
+ -  `ssh -T git@github.com` (should say successful) Repeat above steps to make another ssh key and add it to the other GH acccount

  - I tried editing config file in ~/.ssh/ folder as directed, but it does not yet seem to be picking the instructions correctly
  - at this stage I need to keep using `ssh-add` correct rsa file prior to pushing to the correct GH